 We want to encourage both permanent and plantation forests made up of exotic and native tree species.
 The programme encourages the planting of native species to improve biodiversity.

 We want to see trees integrated into the landscape to complement and diversify our existing land uses, rather than see large-scale land conversion to forestry.
-We also want trees planted to be suitable for the site and their intended use.
+We also want the trees planted to be suitable for the site and their intended use.
 To do this we need to align tree planting with local land-use and planting priorities and strategies.

-We want to make sure tree planting is well-planned and considers the long-term maintenance and end-use of the trees.
+We want to make sure tree planting is well planned and considers the long-term maintenance and end-use of the trees.
 Commercial viability for production forests and protection for permanent forests should be thought through before planting.
-We also want to make sure plantings take local social, environmental, cultural and economic priorities into account.
+We also want to make sure plantings take local social, environmental, cultural, and economic priorities into account.

 Our aim is to plant one billion trees by 2028.